DreymaR/BigBagKbdTrixPKL/README.md

 DONE:
 -----
-These changes are now implemented in PKL[eD]:
+These changes are now implemented in [PKL_eD]:
 * Help image opacity, background color and gutter size settings
 * Separate help image background, so the keys/fingering can be in one image and the glyphs in another (saves file space, adds options)
 * Various menu and language file improvements and additions.
 * A Refresh menu option with a hotkey (default Ctrl & Shift & 5) in case the program hangs up in some way (stuck modifiers etc).
 * DebugInfo setting that shows 'Key history...' and 'Refresh program' menu items and OS layout/deadkey info in the About... dialog.
+* A PKL_Tables.ini file for info tables that were formerly internal.
+This way, the user can make additions as necessary.
+* Sensible dead key names for images and entries (e.g., dk14 -> tilde) in a central doc that layouts can point to.

 TODO:
 -----
-I have several changes to PKL[eD] on my wishlist, but they require tweaking/recompiling the program.
-See 'PKL_eD'.
+I have several [PKL_eD] changes on my wishlist, including:
 * Unicode mode, like PKL-Vortex by vVv
 * Scan and virtual code remapping, adding modularity.
 Making one layout for every ISO-ANSI/Angle/Curl/Wide/locale/etc variant is murder!
 * A timer that checks whether the underlaying Windows layout has changed (affects dead keys) - and fixes any stuck modifiers?
+* Multiple Extend layers

 _Best of luck!_
-_Øystein "DreymaR" Gadmar, 2017-10_
+_Øystein "DreymaR" Gadmar, 2018-03_

 [PKLSFo]: http://pkl.sourceforge.net/ (PortableKeyboardLayout on SourceForge)